French battleship Jean Bart (1940)

-While in Casablanca, the French attempted to prepare the ship for action as much as was possible in light of limited infrastructure and the necessary parts to complete the vessel.
-Her anti-aircraft armament was slowly strengthened as guns became available and a search radar was fitted in 1942.
+While in Casablanca, the French attempted to prepare the ship for action as much as was possible in light of limited infrastructure and the parts to complete the vessel.
+Her anti-aircraft armament was slowly increased as guns became available and a search radar was fitted in 1942.
 In November, American and British forces invaded French North Africa in Operation Torch; Jean Bart initially helped to resist the attack, engaging in a gunnery duel with the battleship before being badly damaged by American dive bombers.
 Following the defection of French forces in the region to the Allied side, the French attempted to have the ship completed in the United States, but the requests came to nothing as the US Navy had no interest in the project.
 Jean Bart was accordingly repaired as much as possible in Casablanca, thereafter spending the rest of the war as a training ship there.

 In 1945, discussions as to the fate of the ship considered converting her into an aircraft carrier, finishing her as a battleship, or discarding her altogether.
 The decision was ultimately made to finish her as a battleship, a process that took several years.
 Most work on the ship was completed by 1955, when she formally entered active service, and she conducted two overseas cruises to visit Denmark and the United States shortly thereafter.
 Richelieu and Jean Bart cruised together just once, on 30 January 1956.
 Jean Bart took part in the French intervention in the Suez Crisis in November 1956, including a brief four-shot bombardment of Port Said.
 Reduced to reserve in August 1957, she was used as a barracks ship until 1961.
 She remained, unused, in the French Navy's inventory until 1970, when she was struck from the naval register and sold for scrap.